Marianne Vos

 After winning a junior European and World Championship in road racing, she continued her success in senior cycling by becoming World Champion in cyclo-cross and road racing at the age of 19.
 Vos added track racing World Championships when she won the points race in 2008 and the scratch race in 2011.
 At the 2008 Summer Olympics, she won the gold medal in the points race; at the 2012 Summer Olympics, gold in the women's road race.
 She is a 3 times World Road Race Champion – in 2006, 2012 and 2013 – and 8 times World Cyclo-cross Champion – in 2006, 2009, 2010, 2011, 2012, 2013, 2014 and 2022.

-She has multiple wins at the Giro Rosa, Holland Ladies Tour, Ladies Tour of Norway, La Flèche Wallonne, Ronde van Drenthe, Trofeo Alfredo Binda-Comune di Cittiglio, Emakumeen Euskal Bira and GP de Plouay – Bretagne; also she ranked first in points in the UCI Women's Road World Cup five times and in the 2019 UCI Women's World Tour.
+She has multiple wins at the Giro Donne, Holland Ladies Tour, Ladies Tour of Norway, La Flèche Wallonne, Ronde van Drenthe, Trofeo Alfredo Binda-Comune di Cittiglio, Emakumeen Euskal Bira and GP de Plouay – Bretagne; also she ranked first in points in the UCI Women's Road World Cup five times and in the 2019 UCI Women's World Tour.
 She has 24 races at the UCI Cyclo-cross World Cup, and claimed the first place overall in the 2018–19 season.

 Vos was a founding member of Le Tour Entier, which campaigned for a Women's Tour de France and improvements to women's cycling generally.
 Vos has drawn comparison to Eddy Merckx as being "the finest cyclist of [her] generation".

 Early years

 Marianne Vos was born in 's-Hertogenbosch, North Brabant and lives in the small village of Babyloniënbroek.
-She started her career when she was six years old after watching her older brother who was already a cyclist.
+She started cycling when she was six years old after watching her older brother who was already a cyclist.
 At first she trained with her brother's team as she was not allowed to participate in races; during the winter she started training in cyclo-cross as well.
 When she was eight, she was able to ride races.
 Vos also participated in speed skating and inline speed skating.
 At 14 she replaced inline skating with mountain biking.

 Professional career

-2002–2003
+2000s

 In 2002, she won two national championships and finished second in another.
 She became Dutch mountain biking champion and won the national junior road race, while she finished second in the Dutch time trial championship behind Roxane Knetemann.
 In 2003 Vos successfully defended her national junior mountain bike title.
 At the time trial championships she again finished second, this time behind Maxime Groenewegen while 2002 champion Roxane Knetemann finished fourth.